Basics

 let fruitMix = fruitMachine(apples,oranges);

-So when coding we should keep our code dry which means we shouldn repeat ourselves in our code.
+So when coding we should keep our code dry which means we shouldn't repeat ourselves in our code.
 For that functions are super useful.

 Functions are objects so they can be used as expressions(Function expression) allowing them be used as variables.
 When we write function expressions we don't really define a name for the function so we create anonymous functions.